Marketing for Electricians in Australia

 Frequently asked questions

-For domestic electrical work, $30–$80 per lead is typical.
-Emergency call-outs can justify higher CPLs given the job value.
-If you're paying more than this consistently, it's worth auditing your campaign setup.
+For domestic electrical work, $30–$80 per lead is typical depending on competition in your area.
+Emergency call-outs can justify higher CPLs given the job value and urgency.
+If you're consistently paying above this range, it's worth auditing your campaign — broad match keywords and missing negatives are the most common causes.

 More resources